Japhet Isidro Amador

 - Height 6' 4", Weight 310 lb.

-Power-hitting first baseman Japhet Amador has played in the minor leagues since 2007 (through 2014).
-He won a RBI title in AAA.
+Power-hitting first baseman Japhet Amador has played in the minor leagues since 2007.
+He won a home run and an RBI title in AAA.

 In the winter of 2009-2010, he batted .270/.391/.530 with 8 HR in 44 games for the Algodoneros de Guasave.
 Veracruz dealt him to the Diablos Rojos del Mexico for Francisco Cordova, Ricardo Rincón, Rolando Acosta and Efren Espinoza in 2010, he hit .366/.448/.615 with 14 home runs and 63 RBI in 79 games.
 He was 5th in average (between Iván Terrazas and Jolbert Cabrera), 8th in OBP (between Luis Garcia and Sandy Madera), 2nd in slugging (.015 behind Madera) and 3rd in OPS (after Madera and Rubén Rivera).
 In the winter, he hit .299/.348/.475 with 7 homers in 51 games for Guasave.